-Longevity medicine in Philadelphia is primary care reorganized around healthspan: the years you stay healthy and functional, not just alive.
-At Fishtown Medicine that means advanced cardiovascular biomarkers (ApoB, Lp(a), fasting insulin), early cancer screening calibrated to family history, VO2 max and DEXA as the two most useful trajectory markers, a serious sleep and stress conversation, and a longitudinal relationship that updates the plan as your biology changes.
-The membership model is built around having time to do this well rather than spending it on insurance paperwork.
+Longevity medicine in Philadelphia is primary care reorganized around healthspan: the years you stay healthy and functional, rather than the years you are simply alive.
+At Fishtown Medicine that means advanced cardiovascular biomarkers (ApoB, Lp(a), fasting insulin), early cancer screening calibrated to family history, VO2 max and DEXA as the 2 most useful trajectory markers, a serious sleep and stress conversation, and a longitudinal relationship that updates the plan as your biology changes.
+The membership model is built around having time to do this well instead of spending it on insurance paperwork.

 What longevity medicine looks like in practice at Fishtown Medicine

 - Lp(a), once in a lifetime.
-Genetically determined, never measured in most patients, completely changes prevention if elevated.
+It is genetically set, rarely measured, and it changes the prevention plan when it is elevated.
 Worth running on every adult at least once.

 - Fasting insulin and HbA1c.
 Fasting insulin catches insulin resistance years before HbA1c moves.
 The HOMA-IR calculation from those two values is a high-yield metabolic snapshot.